 - for a suitable environment (place to live)

-- for a suitable diet
+- · for a suitable diet

 - to exhibit normal behaviour patterns

 - to be housed with, or apart from, other animals

 - to be protected from pain, suffering, injury and disease

-Sadly, cats sometimes become the innocent victims of people - through ignorance or neglect, or due to intentional cruelty and overbreeding - so it is important to understand what they need to ensure their physical and emotional welfare.
-Pets can sometimes become targets for abuse in households affected by domestic abuse, so Cats Protection runs a temporary fostering service for people fleeing domestic abuse, called Paws Protect.
-Visit the Paws Protect site here: www.cats.org.uk/what-we-do/ paws-protect to find out more about this service.

-For more information on an owner's duty of care and cruelty, see Cats Protection's Essential Guide: Cats and the law.
+Sadly, cats sometimes become the innocent victims of people - through ignorance or neglect, or due to intentional cruelty and over breeding - so it is important to understand what they need to ensure their physical and emotional welfare.
+Pets can sometimes become targets for abuse in households affected by domestic violence, so Cats Protection is involved in an initiative called the Freedom Project in collaboration with Dogs Trust to protect cats and dogs in danger.
+For more information on an owner's duty of care and cruelty, see Cats Protection Essential

-It is important that owners provide the right care and resources to meet their pet's biological and emotional needs, as well as neutering their cat before they can breed.
+It is important that owners provide the right care and resources to meet their pet's biological and emotional needs, as well as neutering their cat before it can breed.
 It is very important to neuter your cat - there are already thousands of unwanted cats and kittens and not enough homes for them.
 A large cat population also has a negative impact on our current pets.
 Cats often live in close proximity in neighbouring homes - this reduces their territory size, causing conflict as each cat defends their patch.
 Discord can also occur between cats in the same household if they are forced to share territories and they can't get along.
 The fashion for minimalist home interiors and gardens also means there are fewer refuges for cats to retreat to.
 Feline infectious diseases are also more efficiently spread when cats are densely populated.
 Cats are rapid breeders and the number of kittens they produce increases with ample food and shelter, so the population of our loved pets can quickly get out of control if they aren't neutered.